Mar102/PyBer_Analysis/README.md

 ### Challenges
 The challenges I came across while analyzing the data was adapting my thinking to be one step ahead in determining the needed variables.
 I overcame it by making more processing outlines and trying to really grasp what the end goal was.
 I also had trouble making loc work but overcame it by taking a careful look at the past module and seeking help.

+### Conclusion
+I recommend to continue with additional reporting for the graphs, with potentially a bar graph that details weekly or monthly changes in drivers and fares.
+At first glace, our data shows that there is potential for growth, but we need to confirm demand.
+If we analyze it in a shorter period of time, we will be able to see growth in the number of drivers per city type and fare totals at a much faster rate.
+This is important for the CEO's potential growth plan.